harel-coffee/svMIL-auto/README.md

 # How to use: preprocessing

-All steps for preprocessing are listed in preprocess.sh

-Provided data in the data folder has been pre-processed.
-Only the TMM normalization step of the RNA-seq data from the HMF dataset is required.
+Most required pre-processed data is provided in the data folder.
+Only 2 things are needed:

+- The TMM normalization step of the RNA-seq data from the HMF dataset is required.
+- eQTLs are too large to provide and need to be parsed and clustered.

+All steps for preprocessing, including re-creating the provided data, are listed in preprocess.sh

 # How to use: generating all paper figures